xmhbbovru/multilingual-multimerge/cc/README.md

 phone tech interview question; adapted to fit the Google C++ style guide to a fair degree, for a code sample.

-After extracting stuartccsample.tar.gz, move the subdirectory common to the same level as the one in which this file and the rest are contained.
-I.e. mv common ..
-The reason for this is that the contents of common are used by all the language vertions.

 To test, use scripts in the common subdirectory, which is on the same level as the cc directory containing this file: from the directory containing this file,